vladbph/cymatix-doc/README.md

     R$ORDER_PIZZA_YES = Thank you for you order :)
     R$ORDER_PIZZA_NO = Sure, may be next time
 ```
-Intents with ```'R$'``` prefix tell the framework to collect all slots and their values and return them to user as a deduction in json format:
+Intents with ```'R$'``` prefix tell the framework to collect all slots and their values and return them to user as a deduction in json format.
+After that deduction history will be cleaned.
 ```
 {
     "t_size":"small",